subhajitdas1999/liquidityContract/README.md

 This contract uses the router and factory contract of uniswap v2 (rinkeby network), to help user to add liquidity to the pool,

-remove liquidity from the pool , and swap tokens
+remove liquidity from the pool , and swap tokens.

 ## Add Liquidity
 ```